narramadan/gotchas/Vagrant_Ubuntu-18-04_Development_Environment_Setup.md

 ## Bootstraping Java Development Environment on Ubuntu Desktop Image
 For Java Development Environment to be setup, we need to create `dev` user with which we need to login to Ubuntu Desktop.

-Below are the list of SDKs, SOftwares & Tools that will be configured as part of the Development Environment setup
+Below are the list of SDKs, Softwares & Tools that will be configured as part of the Development Environment setup
 * Java 8
 * Node
 * SDKMAN